daveajlee/contacty/README.md

 1. To use the microservice you need to specify the user specific configuration parameters in application.properties and application-production.properties.
 2. Create an executable jar using mvn clean install.
-3. Run the jar (for example in production mode): java -Dspring.profiles.active=production -jar contact-microservice.jar
+3. Run the jar (for example in production mode) with at least Java 11: java -Dspring.profiles.active=production -jar contact-microservice.jar

 **How to integrate the contact microservice with your website**
 *    Option 1: The contact microservice comes with a small simple HTML form which can be directly integrated into your website.
 This form is available by calling the contact microservice with the URL https://your-domain/contact-microservice/